Regional cancer services

 The chemotherapy unit at the Whyalla Regional Cancer Centre

-Since the units opened, chemotherapy activity has increased significantly, with a 70% increase in activity in country South Australia reported over the last five years.
+Since the units opened, chemotherapy activity has increased significantly, with a 70% increase in activity in regional South Australia reported over the last five years.

-In July 2017, Country Health SA engaged Professor Dorothy Keefe, an experienced medical oncologist, to provide advice on how to ensure the country cancer services continue to be accessible, safe, high quality and provided in an efficient and sustainable manner.
+In July 2017, Professor Dorothy Keefe, an experienced medical oncologist, provided advice on how to ensure the regional cancer services continue to be accessible, safe, high quality and provided in an efficient and sustainable manner.
 Professor Keefe undertook a series of site visits and meetings with key stakeholders and staff.

-In October 2017, Professor Keefe provided a report to Country Health SA providing a series of recommendations based on the themes that emerged during consultation.
+In October 2017, Professor Keefe provided a series of recommendations based on the themes that emerged during consultation.
 These themes included funding, staffing and the complexity level classification of chemotherapy units.

-In September 2018, as part of the budget for 2018-19, the State Government announced additional operating funding of $6.9 million over four years for Country Health SA to deliver additional chemotherapy services in regional areas, along with $5 million in funding for SA Health to implement a statewide
+In September 2018, as part of the budget for 2018-19, the State Government announced additional operating funding of $6.9 million over four years to deliver additional chemotherapy services in regional areas, along with $5 million in funding for SA Health to implement a statewide

 chemotherapy prescribing system (ECPS).

-Country Health SA has developed a plan to expand country cancer services, which will be implemented in stages over four years, and includes the following actions:
+There is now a plan developed to expand regional cancer services, which will be implemented in stages over four years, and includes the following actions:

 - Employ additional staff to support the operation of the chemotherapy units, including more medical oncologists, clinical pharmacists, cancer care coordinator nurses and administration staff, enabling activity levels to increase.